KongSwap/kong/README.md

 ## Conclusion

-After completing these steps, Kong Swap should be fully operational.
+After completing these steps, KongSwap should be fully operational.
 For further customization or troubleshooting, refer to the scripts and documentation within the project directory.

 ## Troubleshooting